kythyria/qwvolumecontrol/README.md

 To build, you need Qt 5.7ish, the Windows SDK, and MSVC 2015.
 It uses the smart pointer library that MSVC supplies as comsupw.lib, so I doubt MinGW will work.

+Beware: You will not get meaningful channel names until you've gone through the wizard in the Windows audio settings (the one under "Configure").
+Until this is done, that information is extremely hard to extract.